JeffreyRuder/tictac_js/README.md

-# addressBook
+# Tic Tac Toe

-##### Epicodus Section:  JavaScript OO - Address Book

-#### By Epicodus Lessons
+#### By Jeffrey Ruder & Chris Siems

 ## Description

-This application is a demonstration of constructors and prototypes using JavaScript to create a simple Address Book app.
+Uses constructors and prototypes to manage objects required for a Tic Tac Toe game.

+## To Do

+* There is only an easy AI that chooses moves randomly.
+Implement a hard AI that uses proper Tic Tac Toe strategy.
+* Human always has to go first.
+* Switching opponent type from human to AI on Player O's turn does not take effect until the human Player O has made a move.
+* There are several opportunities for code refactoring:
+  * Victory condition checks in `Game.prototype.nextTurn()` could be combined into a single function.

 ## Setup

-Install addressBook by cloning this repository.
+Install Tic Tac Toe by cloning this repository.

 ## Technologies Used

-Application: JavaScript and jQuery
+* Application: JavaScript and jQuery
-Testing:  Mocha and Chai
+* Testing:  Mocha and Chai

 ### Legal

-Copyright (c) 2015 **Epicodus**
+Copyright (c) 2015 **Jeffrey Ruder & Chris Siems**

 This software is licensed under the MIT license.